Many would-be migrants to EU die unrecorded, study finds

 Only 40 percent of the bodies found since 1990 were identified, with migrants from further afield in Afghanistan and sub-Saharan Africa the least likely ever to be named.

-Spijkerboer urged European governments to set up a central repository of coroners’ photographs of identifying marks such as tattoos to help the Red Cross and similar organisations to identify the dead.
+Spijkerboer urged European governments to set up a central repository of coroners’ photographs of identifying marks such as tattoos to help the Red Cross and similar organizations to identify the dead.

 While the study focused on Europe’s southern borders, he said there was also evidence of migrants dying crossing the Black Sea to Europe’s east.